jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 [Twillio](https://www.twilio.com/messaging/sms) has API’s for sending messages so I signed up for a free trial.
 Unfortunately, the rules on sending sms in Australia are pretty strict and it takes around 3 business days to be verified and approved to do so.
 More time than I really had to get this up and running, so I stuck with the built in email method.
 It would be cool to add sms notifications down the track.

 There are [two ways to email yourself](https://pipedream.com/docs/destinations/email/#using-send-email-in-workflows) in Pipedream.
-One as a separate step in the workflow and one inside the node code and step.
+One as a separate step in the workflow and one inside the node step.
 I wanted to keep as much as possible within the code as possible, so went with the second option.

 <pre class="wrap sml">
 <code class="lang-js">